-Any home owner who has gotten a notice from the City of Portland to repair their sidewalks or else knows how contentious of a battle it can be for trees and sidewalks to co-exist in the city.
-Not only are the quotes from concrete contractors enough to make you sick the thought that due to your street tree’s roots you may have to do this again in a few year is just about enough to drive you over the edge.
-I wish I had some miracle cure all solution to ease the pain, but unfortunately when it comes to controlling tree roots there is only so much that can be done.
+Any homeowner who has gotten a notice from the City of Portland to repair their sidewalks, or else, knows how contentious of a battle it can be for trees and sidewalks to co-exist in the city.
+Tree roots lifting the concrete slabs can be a major headache.
+Not only are the quotes from concrete contractors enough to make you sick the thought that due to your tree’s roots you may have to do this again in a few years is just about enough to drive you over the edge.
+I wish I had some miracle cure-all solution to ease the pain, but unfortunately, when it comes to controlling tree roots and repairing sidewalks that have been raised by tree roots there is only so much that can be done.

-- Do Not cut a tree root or let your concrete contractor cut one.
-Tree roots that need to be cut must be marked by the city arborist prior to cutting.
+- Do Not cut a tree root yourself or let your concrete contractor cut one.
+Tree roots that are causing damage to a sidewalk and need to be cut must be marked by the city arborist prior to cutting.
 Cutting them without this approval is a surefire way to cause permanent damage or death to your street trees and to buy yourself a hefty fine from the city.
 This includes the method of carving an “X” on the top of the tree root (which does not work, by the way).
 Studies show that despite tree root pruning, sidewalks will, on average, lift again within five years without the use of other root control methods.

-- Do Not Wait.
-If you get a notice from the city it usually gives you a extended amount of time to correct the problem.
-They do that for a reason, because it takes an extended amount of time to arrange all the permitting and the work to get done.
+- Do Not wait!
+If you get a notice from the city it usually gives you an extended amount of time to correct the problem.
+They do that for a reason because it takes an extended amount of time to arrange all the permitting and the work to get done.

 As with many things the solution starts with prevention.
-The type of tree planted is big determiner if you are going to have root problems in the future, as is if the tree is planted correctly.
-You can review our blogs posts under tree planting for advice on choosing and installing a tree correctly.
+The type of tree planted is a big determiner if you are going to have root problems with your sidewalk in the future.
+As is if the tree is planted correctly.
+You can review our blogs posts under tree planting for advice on choosing and installing a tree correctly to avoid damaging your sidewalk in the future.
 Additional options such as root barriers can be installed when trees are young to direct the growth of roots.
 Sometimes it is better to remove existing trees, start over, and get it right the second time.
-Of course you will need the city arborist’s blessing to do this.
+Of course, you will need the city arborist’s blessing to do this.